|

 a copy, and it has encouraged further discussion with their colleagues, resulting in wider

-There is no simple panacea to resolve project team
+information dissemination.
+In conclusion There is no simple panacea to resolve project team

 performance and communication.
 However, below I list some thoughts that might encourage